Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/2-arrays.md

 ![](../img/2-arrays/5-1.png)

+You can implement a stack with linked list or arr.

 We don't need to design a DS from scratch to be able to implement this.
 The dynamic arrs satisfy all of these requirements(ops).
 So a stack can be implemented using a dynamic arr.